 I found myself chuckling throughout this movie and is definitely one to watch if you’re in the mood for something fun and light-hearted.

 An American father Tom (Martin Sheen) who’s son Daniel (Emilio Estevez) has shunned his career prospects in favour of seeing the world must travel to France to retrieve his body.
 He tragically died in a storm in the first few days on a pilgrimage to Spain’s Santiago de Compostela.
 Although Tom was unsupportive of Daniel’s travelling he decides that he should continue the journey his son started to appreciate the life his son chose.

 Along the way, Tom meets characters that he would never have become friends with within his day to day life.
 There’s Joost, a pot-smoking Dutchman who’s decided to take on the journey in an effort to lose weight before a wedding.
 Sarah, a Canadian who’s fleeing an abusive relationship who says she’s on the journey to quit smoking.
 And finally Jack, a flamboyant Scottish poet experiencing writer’s block who’s on a journey to find the novel he’s always dreamed of.

 The group face challenges along the way that cause tension but ultimately brings them together.
 In the end, they all become friends for life despite their differences.

 One of the things we love about travel is the once in a lifetime experiences that make you who you are.
 It gives you a different perspective on life by meeting people who are more or less fortunate than you are.
-You change and begin to appreciate life a less materialistic way.
+You change and begin to appreciate life in a less materialistic way.
 Life becomes more about the experiences you have, not the things you own.
 And for these reasons we absolutely love all things travel.
-When we don't travel we watch movies about travel.
-So while COVID lingers on.
-Settle down to some inspiring travel movies that'll get you out the door as soon as things clear up!
+When we don’t travel we watch movies about travel.
+So while COVID lingers on or even when it’s finally less restricting, settle down to some inspiring travel movies that’ll get you out the door as soon as things clear up!